-Ask the Clerk Find in Your Favor because the Other Side Didn't Respond
+Ask the Clerk to Find in Your Favor because the Other Side Didn't Show Up

 A defendant has 30 days from the date he or she is personally served with your summons and complaint to file a written response (California Code of Civil Procedure (CCP) § 412.20(a) (3)).
 The end of the 30 days is not an automatic cut-off; the court will still accept a response from the defendant after 30 days, unless the plaintiff files a request for default.
 Once a default is entered, the defendant is no longer able to file a response or otherwise participate in the case.
 The plaintiff may also ask to have a judgment entered in his or her favor.
 This is known as requesting a default judgment.

 In breach of contract cases where the specific monetary amount desired is requested in the complaint, a default judgment may be entered by the clerk, rather than by the judge.
 If the monetary amount desired is not specified, or if a judge needs to rule on any other issue raised in the complaint, you must request a default judgment by the court, which requires additional forms and is not covered in this Guide.
 For more information, see the Step-by-Step guide on how to Request a Default Judgment by the Court on our website at www.saclaw.org/pages/default-court.aspx

 The Judicial Council and Sacramento County local forms commonly used in this procedure are:

 Click here to download this Guide, with step-by-step instructions, including sample forms.